designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 <!-- ##### Color contrast and harmony -->
 ##### Color palettes
-# Tips for creating color palettes
+# Tips - Read carefully!

 &nbsp;

-~Creating color palettes with more than two or three colors takes time and reviewing.
-You should build it step by step.
-Here are some rules you can keep in mind when building a color palette:~
+~Creating color palettes with more than two or three colors takes time, patience and reviewing.
+Often you need to start from the beginning, because the palette doesn't work.
+Here are some tips you should keep in mind when building a color palette.
+It will make your life a bit easier 😎 :~

 -

-  ### 1.

   <details>
       <summary> Figure out the purpose